First Feature of His Religion

 By this test, I am aware of no eligible candidate on the world scene today whose name equals 666.
 But I must attach a word of caution.
 If the Antichrist is now alive on the earth, any attempt to find him by computing the numerical value of names belonging to current world figures is probably futile.
 The name with value 666 may not be a given name, but one he assumes after rising to prominence.

 Notice that prophecy tells us not only the number of the name, but also something about its content.
 From God's perspective it will be blasphemous (Rev. 13:1).
-We therefore think it likely that it will be a name he deliberately assumes to exalt himself.
+Thus, it will likely be a name that he deliberately assumes to exalt himself.
 If so, he will in this respect resemble his forerunner and type Antiochus Epiphanes.
 Antiochus also claimed to be divine, but his original name gave no hint of his pretensions.
 It was not until the peak of his career that he claimed the title declaring his deity.
 He called himself Theos Epiphanes.
 Theos means "god" and Epiphanes means "become visible" or "manifest."
 Likewise, the Antichrist may not give himself the name that God calls blasphemous until events have moved well beyond the Rapture.